Széchenyi István College for Advanced Studies: Organisation and functioning

 Everyday operation and strategic planning in the college are based on three pillars: i) academic and professional excellence, ii) strong community iii) social awareness and responsibility.
 Through establishing these, the institution is governed by the main principles of self-governance and sound democracy.
 Thus, the college strives to provide an environment for its members that highly motivates intellectual advancement and emergence as social, pro-active, and socially responsible citizens.

 Autonomous and democratic decision-making is ensured by the regular meetings of the General Assembly of the college, and the transparent and independent functioning of three elected committees governing the college in different aspects.
 This structure is reflected in the Organisational and Operational Rules of the college.
 The decision-making process is mainly driven by the intention of achieving consensus through finding the common ground between potentially different views, facilitating constructive debate, while maintaining the efficient functioning of the college.

 In line with the principle of self-governance, the main decision-making authority of the college is the General Assembly, which makes strategic decisions, and elects members and operative leaders of the three committees responsible for day-to-day functioning.
 The Student Committee manages the operative and financial agendas of the college.
 The leader of the Student Committee is also responsible for representing the college.
 The Committee for Academic Activities coordinates the academic and professional life of the college, organising the courses, conferences, and various other activities.
 The Recruitment Committee is responsible for promoting the college, as well as the recruitment and integration of new members to the community.

-The Director and the two Vice Directors, elected from the most respected former graduates of the college, help by continuously providing their institutional and professional experience, and taking part in formally representing the college.
-The close relationship between the college and the alumni is very important, not only as a source of support for potential teachers, who are accomplished scholars and experts, but also as an invaluable addition to the social and professional network of the college.
+The Director and the two Vice Directors, elected from former graduates of the college, help by providing their experience, and taking part in formally representing the college.
+The close relationship between the college and the alumni is very important, not only as a source of support for potential teachers, who are also scholars and experts, but also as an addition to the social and professional network of the college.